Sports viewing habits are changing. Fans want instant access to short form highlights and in-play clips before, during and after games.

 NFL’s RedZone channel is another example of the evolution of short-form content as a valuable asset in its own right.
 The easily-shared short content is amplified on social channels.
 This creates a compelling environment for sports fans to consume and actively engage with their teams and peers.

 As Imagen’s expert explains: “We’ve seen an increased focus from customers using the Imagen platform to generate this type of short and convenient content.
 Indeed, short-form is one of Imagen’s core strengths.
 There is a huge opportunity for leagues, sports broadcasters and rights holders to create content from live sporting events that capitalises on this growth.
 But, crucially, it is a complementary opportunity that does not directly cannibalise existing live revenues.”

 Technology offers smart solutions

 The downside of rising consumer demand for short-form is a corresponding rise in piracy.
 There is already an active piracy market for this type of short-form content, ranging from illegally recorded clips shared on social media to more organised operations.
 But, just as music streaming services converted millions of illegal P2P streamers to subscribers, so video rights owners stand to gain by providing easy-to-access, short-form content in a friction-free format.

-Technology is part of the puzzle, especially where older, storage-orientated media systems stand as a barrier to monetising fast-paced sporting content.
-In contrast, Imagen’s powerful search and meta-tagging features enable customers to locate and package short-form content far more quickly than with traditional media library platforms.
+Technology is part of the puzzle.
+Imagen’s powerful search and meta-tagging features enable customers to locate and package short-form content almost in real-time and far more quickly than with traditional media library platforms.
 This ensures that rights holders can capitalise on their content before pirates damage the opportunity.

 Scaling success is key